 How to Protect Kids on Twitch

-You can stop asking yourself is Twitch safe for my child.
+You can stop asking yourself, “Is Twitch safe for my child?”.
 The answer is clearly no. But if you’re worried about what your kids are watching on Twitch and who they’re engaging with, an app like Eyezy can help.
 Here’s how:

-- Find out which Twitch streams they watch through the web.
 With Eyezy Twitch parental controls in your hands, you can take a look at which streams they’ve viewed on their smartphone if they’re watching through their web browser.
 That’s because Eyezy lets you see the sites they’ve visited through your Control Panel.

-- Find out which streams and channels they’re chatting about.
 Eyezy includes a tool called Social Spotlight.
 It lets you see their social media chats.
 That includes everything they’ve typed and any pics or videos they’ve sent.
 So if they’re chatting about a certain Twitch channel or stream, you can find out.

 A Twitch Parental Control App is Only One Part of the Solution